aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/converse_api/01_converse_api.md

 <h3> Conversation with Text using Converse API and model specific parameters </h3>

-In this example we will call the Converse operation with the Anthropic Claude 3.5 Sonnet model.
+In this example we will call the Converse operation with the Anthropic Claude 3 Haiku model.
 We will send the input text, inference parameters, and additional parameters that are unique to the model.
 We will start a conversation by asking the model to create a list of songs, then continues the conversation by asking that the songs are by artists from the United Kingdom.

 ```python